-What comes in the box is a smart frame, a mini USB lead, a 6ft power adapter and a stand.
-UK residents will also need a plug adapter as it's made for a US socket.
-The frame must be plugged in whenever it’s in use.
+The Dragon Touch is a touchscreen digital photo frame.
+In the box, you get a smart frame, a mini USB lead, a 6ft power cable and a stand.
+UK residents will need a plug adaptor to use it, as it's designed for a US socket and the frame must be plugged in whenever it's in use.

 The Classic 10 has 16GB of photo and video storage space.
-According to Dragon Touch, that’s enough for 40,000 photos at 30KBs each.
+According to Dragon Touch, that’s enough for a whopping 40,000 photos at 30KBs each.

 Design & build

-On the plus side, the Classic 10 looks like a real picture frame, not a tablet.
-The digital frame market seems to be waking up to the fact that people who are buying a smart frame instead of a hub want something with a bit more aesthetic appeal than a functional matt black surround.
+The Classic 10 looks like a real picture frame, not a tablet.
+The digital frame market seems to be getting the hang of the fact that people who are buying a smart frame instead of a hub want something with a bit more aesthetic appeal than a functional matt black surround.

-On the minus side, it’s the sort of picture frame you probably wouldn’t buy yourself.
-It’s a little generic, in a low-key, dark wood-effect finish.
+However, it’s probably not the frame you'd choose if you had lots of options.
+It's by no means offensive, just a little generic, in a low-key, dark wood-effect finish.
 Both the Nix Iris and the Aura Digital, which we’ve reviewed, feature much more stylish frames.